Car Insurance for International Drivers: Foreign License Coverage in the US

 IDP Expiration

-An IDP is only valid for one year from the date of issue.
+An IDP is only valid for one year from the date of issue and is not renewable — you must apply for a new one.
 Once it expires — or once you establish legal US residency — most states require you to obtain a US state driver's license to continue driving and maintaining insurance legally.

 Farmers logo